Why do child support payments go to Supportkids before coming to me?

 In some cases, Supportkids may be able to obtain a copy of your court order for you.
 Please be advised that there may be an additional charge for this service.

 I am not sure if I have enough information about the non-custodial parent.
 Can I still apply for your services?

 The more information we have about the non-custodial parent, the better.
-Please include everything you have about him/her when you complete your application.
-Your case will be reviewed, and based on the information that you provide, we will make an assessment about whether we think we can be successful for you.
+Once you sign up, we will ask for some more details about your case, including whatever information you have about the non-custodial parent.
+The more information we have, the faster your case progresses to the collection stage.
 We know that you may not have every detail about the non-custodial parent, or that the information you do have may be outdated.
 We will use what you provide as a starting point and will work to fill in any information gaps.

 I receive payments sporadically.
 Is Supportkids a good option for me?

 If you receive sporadic payments from the non-custodial parent, the reliability with which you receive them will determine whether Supportkids is a good option for you at this time.

 With our CollectPay service, once we begin our collection efforts, all payments received will be subject to our contingency fee because we will be working on your behalf.

 With FlexPay, you pay a monthly fee for us to try to increase the amount and frequency with which you are getting your payments.
 This is a flexible plan that you can use for as long as you need.